 Now, I’m not saying that you shouldn’t work hard to get what you want.
 There’s obvious value in doing this.
 You may succeed.
-And, even if you don’t, you’ll have learned something and grown from the experience (which is a form of “success” in and of itself).
+But even if you don’t, you’ll have learned something and grown from the experience (which is a form of success in and of itself).

-What matters is getting back up, dusting yourself off, and moving forward with the knowledge gained from the experience (and you haven’t failed if you’ve done this).
+What matters is getting back up, dusting yourself off, and moving forward with the knowledge gained from the experience (I would argue that you haven’t failed if you’ve done this).

 Ever feel like you’re floating through life without much purpose or meaning?
 Living the “have it all” lifestyle leads to feeling lost and purpose-less.
 It causes overwhelm, anxiety, stress, and guilt.
-And feeling like a failure – even when you “succeed” (because your “success” isn’t very meaningful to you).
+And feeling like a failure – even when you “succeed” (because it isn’t very meaningful to you).

 If you find yourself feeling this way, let go of trying to have and do it all.
 It’s the first step to getting clarity about what you want out of life – and what success means to you.